Anany-De/BIgB-eLearn-website/readme.md

 ## BigB (E-learning Website)
-An educational website for students and programmers  👨🏻‍🎓👨🏻‍🎓
+An educational website for Learners  👨🏻‍🎓👨🏻‍🎓

- Our Educational Website would provide all the education related stuffs:
+ Our Educational Website Cover all the Educational related things whether it's in-syllabus or out-of-syllabus:
  Notes, Sample Papers, Online Video Lectures and courses to crack competitive exams like Applied Subjects,graduation subjects, GATE, etc. Students can clear their doubts
  by sending their questions to our website.
 We have added Quizzes for Students